August 15, 2025

 When DIY Testing Works Best

 DIY kits work well for routine monitoring and basic screening.
-Use DIY testing to track air quality trends, identify obvious problems, or monitor improvement after making changes.
+Use them to track air quality trends, identify obvious problems, or monitor improvement after making changes.

 • Lower costs